Shop Subscribe

 • Tokyo, Japan

-Once your study is complete (and you’ve all got the travel bug!), your students will begin the construction of their own skylines, first in sketch form, including a variety of geometrically-shaped buildings and natural elements.
-Then they’ll carve their sky line into clay and add details like windows, birds, and clouds.
-Finally, students will glaze and fire their city sky lines, cementing their understanding of horizon and sky lines forever.
+Once your study is complete, students will begin the construction of their own skylines.
+Start in sketch form and include a variety of geometrically-shaped buildings and natural elements.
+Then carve the skyline into clay and add details like windows, birds, and clouds.
+Finally, glaze and fire the city skylines, cementing an understanding of horizon and skylines forever.

 Tagged With: Art Lesson Plans